Dream Art by David Camp

 Why three versions of each gallery?

-4) The fact that each version will look significantly
+2) The fact that each manifestation of each gallery will

 Project Structure Notes

 The most fundamental aspect of my 3D art site is that it has two complementary sides.